Lavandula latifolia Medik.

 Lavandula latifolia is an intensely aromatic shrub that grows up to 2.6 feet (80 cm) tall.
 Leaves are evergreen, up to 2.4 inches (6 cm) long, and up to 0.3 inches (8 mm) wide.
 Flowers are pale lilac, produced on up to 2 inches (5 cm) long spikes at the top of slender, up to 20 inches (50) cm long, leafless stems.
 They appear from June to September, depending on the weather.

 USDA hardiness zone 5a to 9a: from −20 °F (−28.9 °C) to 25 °F (−3.9 °C).

 How to Grow and Care

-Although most Lavenders are labeled hardy in USDA Zones 5 – 9, while you can grow Lavender in USDA Hardiness Zone 5, it is unlikely you will ever have a Lavender hedge.
-More realistically you can expect to have plants that will do well when the weather cooperates and to experience the occasional loss of a plant or two after a severe winter or a wet, humid summer… – See more at: How to Grow and Care for Lavender
+Although most Lavenders are labeled hardy in USDA Zones 5 – 9, while you can grow Lavender in USDA Hardiness Zone 5, you will unlikely have a Lavender hedge.
+More realistically, you can expect to have plants that will do well when the weather cooperates and to experience the occasional loss of a plant or two after a severe winter or a wet, humid summer.
+See more at How to Grow and Care for Lavender.

 - Back to genus Lavandula

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 We participate in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.